Mortal – Meaning, Definition, and Explanation

 Is Mortal only used in philosophy?

-No, the term is also used in everyday language, popular culture, and media.
+No, the term is also used in everyday language, pop culture, and media.

 Why is mortality an important topic?